| FTP(1) | General Commands Manual | FTP(1) |

 behave differently when prefaced by

-will not define new macros during
+open will not define new macros during

-the auto-login process, close
+the auto-login process, close will not

 erase existing macro definitions, get

-transfer files from the host
+and mget transfer files from the host

 on the primary control connection to the host on the secondary control

-connection, and put
+connection, and put,

-, and
+mput, and

-transfer files from the host on
+append transfer files from the host on

 the secondary control connection to the host on the primary control